niolabs/docs/docs/blocks/block-development/block-testing.md

 # Testing Your Block

-nio blocks are not meant to be run as stand-alone Python modules, so testing can be a challenging process. nio provides a couple of tools and offers best practices to make your testing easier.
+nio Blocks are not meant to be run as stand-alone Python modules, so testing can be a challenging process.
+The nio Platform provides a couple of tools and offers best practices to make your testing easier.

 ## NIOBlockTestCase